Cats and dogs to Australia

 - ensure your cat or dog meets all of the Overseas Market Access Requirements (OMAR’s) for cats and dogs to Australia

 - ensure all the necessary documentation is completed correctly

 - check if you have to complete an Owner Statutory Declaration form

 - get an export certificate from an MPI-approved veterinarian

 If you're planning to later bring your pet back to New Zealand, make sure you check the requirements for bringing pets into New Zealand before you leave.

 MPI recommends you use a registered pet exporter to help arrange tests, treatments, flights, crates and other requirements.
 Most airlines will only deal with a pet exporter as this adds assurance that all requirements will be completed at the appropriate time before departure.
 Fees and charges apply.

-New Zealand has an agreement with Australia to make it easier to export your cat or dog there.
+New Zealand has an agreement with Australia to export your cat or dog there.
 An MPI-approved vet takes care of the export certificate for you and you don't need an animal welfare export certificate.
 An MPI-approved vet is a New Zealand-registered vet who is not employed by the ministry, but can sign the export certificate, if they are approved under the MPI Export Programme for cats and dogs to Australia.

 Check Australian requirements

 Export requirements are detailed in legal documents called OMAR’s (Overseas Market Access Requirements).
 The OMAR for taking cats and dogs to Australia explains all of the requirements that must be met prior to export, including: